What is depression?

-The Wellness Center promotes the health and wellbeing of Rice students by providing programs, services, and resources geared toward empowering a healthy, well-rounded lifestyle.
-You may also schedule an appointment to talk with a health educator who can help you and provide you with resources for change.
+You can schedule an appointment to talk with a Wellbeing Counselor who can help you and provide you with resources for change.

 Liao, Allen.
 “Culture of Care extends to aiding peers with mental health issues.”
 11 Febr 2011.
 The Rice Thresher. http://www.ricethresher.org/opinion/culture-of-care-extends-to-aiding-peers-with-mental-health-issues-1.2114050

 Williams, Mark.
 The Mindful Way Through Depression: Freeing Yourself from Chronic Unhappiness.
 New York: Guilford Press, 2007.

 Kramer, Peter D. Listening to Prozac: The Landmark Book About Antidepressants and the Remaking of the Self, Revised Edition.
 New York: Penguin Books, 1997.

 These and many other related books, are available in the Wellness Center Library for students to check out at no charge.
 To check out our collection of books and other useful resources, including videos, brochures and more, drop by the Wellness Center.
 In the meantime, visit our link to view our lending library: http://books.wellness.rice.edu/deliciouslibrary/index.html